So, what are the best alternatives to Photoshop for Chromebooks?

 You can download and install iPiccy from the Chrome web store here.

 So there you have it, 3 alternatives to Photoshop that all run on Chromebooks.
-All these web apps are somewhat similar to Photoshop and can do a level of editing that Photoshop can do.
+All these web apps are somewhat similar to Photoshop and can do a level of editing that the real thing can do.
 But then again, they’re not Photoshop, so you can’t expect too much from them.

-If you really need Photoshop on your Chromebook and won’t accept an alternative, then you may want to check out Adobe’s blog about it.
+If you really need it on your Chromebook and won’t accept an alternative, then you may want to check out Adobe’s blog about it.

-As you probably know, you can’t really run a full instance of Adobe Photoshop on a Chromebook just yet.
+As you probably know, you can’t really run a full instance of Adobe’s program on a Chromebook just yet.

-But, you may want to know that Photoshop is coming to Chromebooks, just not yet.
+But, you may want to know that it’s coming to Chromebooks, just not yet.
 It’s still under development.
 The only problem?
-It’ll be a while until this happens, so if you’re in need of editing images, it’s best to use a Photoshop alternative while you wait for the real thing to be developed.
+It’ll be a while until this happens, so if you’re in need of editing images, it’s best to use an alternative while you wait for the real thing to be developed.

 Do you have another Photoshop app that you’d recommend?
 Let me know.